microsoft/CCF/doc/members/hsm_keys.rst

 .. note::

-    It is assumed that the CCF member has already access to an existing Azure Key Vault.
+    It is assumed that CCF members already have access to an existing Azure Key Vault.
 See `here <https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#create-a-vault>`_ for more details on how to create one.
 Using the `Azure CLI <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>`_, it is possible to check the list of available Key Vault instances:

     .. code-block:: bash